WATCH: Under the Lights podcast available now

 You can watch the podcast all season long on YouTube (@UnderTheLightsPod) or by finding it in your favorite podcast audio feed.

-In this episode, Kyle Parmley previews the upcoming week of high school football games, including Hoover's game against Hillcrest-Tuscaloosa.
+In this episode, Kyle Parmley previews the upcoming week of high school football games, including Hoover and Spain Park's games.

 Be sure to follow Under the Lights on X (@UnderLights365) for updates on Hoover and Spain Park football and the other schools in the coverage area.